-PCS provides the Assessment to OHA and HSO, when required, via Administrative Notice, by no later than January 31st of Contract Year five.
+PCS must provide the Assessment to OHA and HSO, when required, via Administrative Notice, by no later than January 31st of Contract Year six.
 OHA advises PCS of its reporting requirements for Contract Year seven at least one-hundred and twenty (120) days prior to the Contract Termination Date.
-Note: PCS provides HSO with its annual FWA Assessment Report no later than January 15th, following each Contract Year.
+Note: PCS provides HSO with the applicable Assessment in accordance with Exhibit D - Attachment 1 of its Contract(s) with HSO.